crtzn/grill-house-realtime-ordering/README.md

 Tailwind CSS: A utility-first CSS framework used to design responsive, modern, and visually appealing user interfaces quickly and efficiently.
 It ensures a consistent and mobile-friendly design across all system components.

+Vercel: The hosting platform used to deploy EasyGrill.
+Vercel simplifies the deployment process, providing automatic scaling, domain management, and a seamless workflow for hosting Next.js applications.

 System Architecture
 Frontend: Built with Next.js and TypeScript, styled using Tailwind CSS.
 The customer interface is accessible via QR codes, while the admin and kitchen interfaces are secured with authentication.

 Backend: Powered by Supabase, which provides a PostgreSQL database and real-time APIs.
 Data is managed through tables such as orders, order_items, menu_items, and tables, with relationships defined in the Entity-Relationship Diagram (see Appendix O).

+Hosting: Deployed on Vercel, ensuring fast, reliable access to the application with automatic scaling to handle traffic.

 Real-Time Functionality: Supabase’s real-time subscriptions ensure that updates (e.g., a customer placing an order or a kitchen staff marking it as "served") are instantly propagated to all connected clients.